IgniteUI/help-topics/topics/02_Controls/Editors/02_igMaskEditor/05_Migrating_to_the_new_igMaskEditor.md

-display|-|This option is removed. dropDownOnReadOnly|-|This option is removed. dropDownTriggers|-|This option is removed. emptyChar| The default value used to be an empty string. | The default value is an asterix symbol " ". focusOnSpin|-|This option is removed. height width|Previously supported type: `number`.|Now supported types are: `number`, `string`, `null`.
+display|-|This option is removed. dropDownOnReadOnly|-|This option is removed. dropDownTriggers|-|This option is removed. focusOnSpin|-|This option is removed. height width|Previously supported type: `number`.|Now supported types are: `number`, `string`, `null`.
 If using type `string`, the height can be set in pixels (px) and percentage (%). hideEnterKey|-|This option is removed.
 You can use [preventSubmitOnEnter](#preventSubmitOnEnter) option to prevent submitting when pressing Enter.